 The only drawback of bare metal is, when it comes to optimization and hardware configuration, clients have much more to do than expected.
 Only having a trusted iSeries software partner can help them and allow them the power of bare metal clouds.

-From the past few decades, IBM is the clear choice of organizations worldwide with serious data needs.
-And the most enterprise-sized companies planning to move to the cloud as AS400 cloud version is there by IBM, to facilitate workers.
+For the past few decades, IBM is the clear choice of organizations worldwide with serious data needs.
+And the most enterprise-sized companies planning to move to the cloud as AS400 cloud version is thereby IBM, to facilitate workers.

 But the fact is, there are companies providing services in AS400 iSeries.
 And, if you are looking for an as400 software company to get new software implementation or upgrade the older one, you have landed at the right place.